Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Cincinnati's games this season have gone over 49 points five of six times.

-- Navy's games have gone over 49 points in four of six chances this season.
+- Cincinnati has combined with its opponents to score more than 48.5 points in five of six games this season.

-- The combined points per game average of the two teams, 61, is 12.0 points greater than Saturday's over/under.

-- The average total in Bearcats games this season is 51.9, 2.9 points more than Saturday's total of 49.
+- The Bearcats and their opponents have scored an average of 51.9 points per game in 2021, 3.4 more than Saturday's total.

-- The 49-point over/under for this game is 0.4 points below the 49.4 points per game average total in Midshipmen games this season.
+- The 48.5-point over/under for this game is 0.9 points below the 49.4 points per game average total in Midshipmen games this season.

 Cincinnati Stats and Trends

-- Cincinnati's games this year have hit the over on four of six set point totals (66.7%).
+- Cincinnati has hit the over in 66.7% of its opportunities this year (four times over six games with a set point total).

-- Cincinnati is 4-1 against the spread and 5-0 overall in games when it scores more than 32.7 points.
+- Cincinnati is 4-1 against the spread and 5-0 overall this season when the team scores more than 32.7 points.

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.